 The Employee Assistance Program is proud to announce our Strengthening Relationships Presentation Series.
-This series is part of EAP’s Building Community Initiative.
 Join us monthly on zoom as speakers share their professional expertise on helping people strengthen their relationships, with a range of topics and strategies for intimate relationships, friendships, families, and coworkers.
 See a list of our planned speakers and presentations below.
+Full schedule for November 2023-June 2024 to come!
 Sign up now on UT Learn.

 September: “Saying No: The Art and Science of Setting Boundaries" presented by Sarah Porter, PhD, a licensed psychologist and founder of a workplace training and consulting practice on Wednesday 9/27 at 11:00 a.m.
 This presentation which will focus on when and how to successfully set boundaries at work.
 You will walk away with a simple decision-making framework and multiple techniques you can use to diplomatically field requests from supervisors and coworkers alike.